pds-technology/witsml/README.md

         DataAdapter.Delete(uri);
     }
 ````
-- Witsml Extensions – commonly used methods for WITSML classes
+- WitsmlExtensions – commonly used methods for WITSML classes
 ````C#
     // Validate that uids in LogCurveInfo are unique else if (logCurves != null && logCurves.HasDuplicateUids())